 Carry on: verbal phrase.
 To continue an activity or task, keep on, go on, persist in, stick with, persevere…

-I am not a doctor, I am not a therapist or any other form of professional with letters following my name.
-I am simply a woman who walks this dusty road, telling a story that has been weaved by God’s unwavering and unending grace given lavishly to me.
+I am not a doctor, or a therapist or any other form of professional with letters following my name.
+I am simply a woman who walks this dusty road, telling a story that has been weaved by God’s unwavering and unending grace.

-With every word I write I strive to give hope and encouragement, sharing my experiences through the lens of the faithfulness of Jesus.
+With every word I write I strive to give hope and encouragement.
+I share my experiences through the lens of the faithfulness of Jesus.

 “I have anxiety, but anxiety does not have me.”